llhabers/python-api-challenge/README.md

 #### Trend 4 - There is no strong correlation between Latitude and Wind Speed.

-## Heatmap for VacationPy is saved as a png in the output_data folder as "VacationPy_Maps".
+## Heatmap for VacationPy is saved as a png in the output_data folder as "VacationPy_map".